Find Affordable College Courses

 70% Racial-Ethnic Minorities*

-George Mason University comes in at #6 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+George Mason University comes in at #6 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-The health professions and related clinical sciences program at George Mason University awarded 128 bachelor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 128 people received their bachelor's degree in other health professions and related clinical sciences from GMU.
 Of these students, 86% were women and 70% were members of underrepresented racial-ethnic groups.

 #7